Terms & Conditions.

 2.9 Any error or omission in any sales literature, Order, quotation, price list, acceptance of offer, invoice or other document or information issued by Wavenet will be subject to correction without any liability on the part of Wavenet.

-3.1 This Contract will commence on the date on which Wavenet accepts the Customer’s Order in accordance with clause 3 (“Commencement Date“) and will continue, unless terminated earlier in accordance with clause 22, for the Initial Term.
+3.1 This Contract will commence on the date on which Wavenet accepts the Customer’s Order in accordance with clause 2.3 (“Commencement Date“) and will continue unless terminated earlier in accordance with clause 22, for the Initial Term.

-3.2 The Contract will automatically renew at the end of the Initial Term and each Renewal Term for a further period equal to Initial Term unless otherwise terminated in accordance with clause 22 or clause 23.
+3.2 Subject to clause 3.3, the Contract will automatically renew at the end of the Initial Term and each Renewal Term for a further period equal to Initial Term unless otherwise terminated in accordance with clause 22, 23 or 27.8.

 4.1 The Customer may at any time request additional Services from Wavenet or request a review of the Charges payable in respect of the Services.